 When Boulia resident James Edwards Jones built his home in 1888, little did he know that it would become one of Western Queensland's major attractions.
 The stonehouse is situated inside the Boulia Heritage Complex which houses farm machinery, Indigenous artifacts, early pioneer history and fossils.

-Set in the yards of the heritage Complex are a number of machinery and wagons, which were used in the region around the turn of the century.
+Set in the yards of the Heritage Complex are a number of machinery and wagons, which were used in the region around the turn of the century.
 Many facets of early pioneer life in boulia are to be found at the Complex, including historical hospital and dental machinery and tools.
 Local Indigenous artefacts are displayed along with photographs and stories.

 Monday-Friday April-September 8.30-5pm lunch 12.30-1.30pm